Today's History Trivia for October 25

 1992 Roger Miller b.
 1936 American Grammy (11 from 1964-65) and Tony-winning composer.
 He wrote King of the Road (1965, #1), which became the hobo anthem.

 1991 Bill Graham b.
-1931 (Wolfgang Grajonca), German-born American concert promoter.
+1931 (Wulf Wolodia Grajonca), German-born American concert promoter.
 He helped pioneer the mass rock concert as an American cultural event.
+He died in a helicopter crash.

 1986 Forrest Tucker b.
 1919 American actor.
 TV: F Troop (1965-67, Sgt.
 O'Rourke).